AguaClara/Textbook/Gas_Transfer/Gas_Transfer.rst

     Apparatus used to measure reaeration rate.

-The reactors are 600 mL containers (:numref:`_figure_Schematic`).
+The reactors are 600 mL containers (:numref:`figure_Gas_Schematic`).
 The DO probe should be placed in a location so as to minimize the risk of air bubbles lodging on the membrane on the bottom of the probe.
 The aeration stone is connected to a source of regulated air flow.
 A 7-kPa pressure sensor (optional) can be used to measure the air pressure immediately upstream from the diffuser stone.
 A 200-kPa pressure sensor is used to measure the air pressure in the accumulator.

 Initial Setup
 -------------